An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: References

-\leavevmode\hypertarget{ref-Alarid-Escudero2019}{} 26.
-Alarid-Escudero F, Enns EA, Kuntz KM, et al. "Time Traveling Is Just Too Dangerous" But Some Methods Are Worth Revisiting: The Advantages of Expected Loss Curves Over Cost-Effectiveness Acceptability Curves and Frontier. \emph{Value in Health} 2019; 22: 611--618.
+\leavevmode\hypertarget{ref-Alarid-Escudero2019}{} \CSLLeftMargin{31. } \CSLRightInline{Alarid-Escudero F, Enns EA, Kuntz KM, Michaud TL, Jalal H. {"Time Traveling Is Just Too Dangerous" But Some Methods Are Worth Revisiting: The Advantages of Expected Loss Curves Over Cost-Effectiveness Acceptability Curves and Frontier}.
+Value in Health.
+2019;22(5):611--8. }